I learned from the Bahamians and many Latin cultures, to marinate the fish in the refrigerator for (at least) 1 hour, and up to 3 hours ahead.

 - 1 teaspoon garlic powder or 2 cloves of very finely chopped fresh garlic

 - Garnish top of fish (before baking) with chopped scallions and capers

 Combine all topping ingredients in a small bowl and stir well.
 Spoon sauce in center of each filet, smoothing the topping evenly on top of each filet using the back of the spoon.

 I like to use garlic powder in some recipes.
 Fresh is king, and I chop a lot of garlic, but sometimes I like using the granular garlic (not powder) to flavor things or sprinkle on top of pepperoni pizza!
 It works well in sauces where it blends-in with the creamy texture of the sauce or dressing.

 Cooking at high temperature for a short period of time is the key to preparing fish well and especially this recipe.
 Oven should be well preheated.

 Bake, uncovered, for 10 to 15 minutes, depending on thickness of filets.
 Do not overcook fish in the oven – this is enough time for most filets.
 Remove from oven and let stand for 5 to 10 minutes before serving, and carry-over cooking will finish the inside of the fish.

-Chef note: You can experiment with the ratio of mayonnaise to mustard but I have found 3 to 1 to be a good ratio.
+Chef note: You can experiment with the ratio of mustard to mayonnaise but I have found 3 to 1 to be a good ratio.
 I have found that too much mayo gives off a greasy sauce, but you need the moisture from the mayo to create juicy fish with a nice sauce.
 It’s a balance.